fmargall/pyzwoasi/README.md

 python -m pip install pyzwoasi
 ```

-The installer will takes in charge the machine configuration and chooses the right compiled library file from ZWO.
+The installer will take in charge the machine configuration and choose the right compiled library file from ZWO.
+You will not have useless `.dll` files on your machine, only the needed ones.

 ## Roadmap
 - [ ] Add Linux support